AriFordsham/GHCWiki/data-parallel/regular.md

 elementwiseReplicate:: (U.Elt e, Shape dim) =>
   Array (dim :*: Int) e -> Int -> Array (dim :*: Int :*: Int) e
 elementwiseReplicate arr n =
-  replicate arr (IndexAll (IndexFixed n IndexNil))
+  replicate arr (IndexAll (IndexFixed n IndexNil))    -- (*,n,.)
 ```

 replicates each element of an array `n` times (similarly to `map (replicate n)` on lists).

-Even though the index type is well suited to express the relationship
-between the selector/multiplicator and the dimensionality of the
-argument and the result array, it is inconvenient to use, as the
-examples demonstrate.
-We therefore do need to add another layer to
-improve the usability of the library.

 Note that the library provides no way to statically check the pre- and
-postconditions on the actual size of arguments and results.
+postconditions on the actual size of arguments.
 This has
-to be done at run time using assertions.
+to be done during run time using assertions.

 ## \`Nesting' Array Functions